-Montano trained with the Cuban National Ballet under the direction of Alicia Alonso, Ramona De Saa and Magda Campo.He was awarded a silver medallion at the Cuban Ballet Festival.
+Born in Cuba, Osmany Montano trained at the Escuela Nacional de Ballet in La Habana, Cuba, under the direction of Alicia Alonso, Ramona De Saá, and Magda Campo.
+Among his many achievements while being a student, he was awarded a Silver Medallion at the Cuban Ballet Festival.

 In Cuba, Montano danced with the Cuban National Ballet and Ballet of Santiago de Cuba, under the direction of Alicia Alonso and Maria Elena Martinez respectively, as well as Ballet of Camagüey under the direction of Fernando Alonso.
 He also made a great career with the National Ballet of Caracas under the direction of Vicente Nebrada.
 Internationally, he performed in Israel, Germany, Italy, Peru, Mexico, Colombia, Trinidad and Tobago, among others.
 In the United States, performed with the Tulsa Ballet and Sarasota Ballet.
 His classical repertoire includes Harlequinde, Coppelia, Don Quixote, La Esmeralda, Diana and Acteon, Le Corsaire, Swan Lake, The Nutcracker, Paquita, Sleeping Beauty, Romeo and Juliet, and many others.
 Montano also danced principal roles in neo-classical and contemporary works such as Carmina Burana, Doble Corchea, Majísimo, Midsummer Night’s Dream, and Schéhérazade, as well as works by Nacho Duato, Stanton Welch, Mauro Galindo, Maria Eugenia Barrios, Vicente Nebrada, and Alberto Méndez.